-Everybody is always looking for the next “next thing” to give themselves an edge over the competition in the battle for digital supremacy.
-While audio content marketing is not new, it IS gaining new attention in our world of expanding noise and shrinking attention spans.
+Everybody is always looking for the next “next thing” to give themselves an edge over the competition in a battle for the attention of a target audience.
+While audio content marketing is not new, it IS gaining new popularity in our world of expanding noise and shrinking attention spans.

 Podcasts have come a long way since then, and they are now native to the iOS platform.
 Meaning you CAN’T delete the app from your iPhone or iPad, even if you wanted to!

 Why is this important?
 For one thing, content consumption is increasingly mobile.
 People who go online “mostly via desktop” are now a tiny minority.
 Further, unlike reading or watching videos, podcasts can be consumed while still keeping your eyes on the road, so to speak.